“We really enjoyed your talk – you manage to be stimulating and funny, which is no mean feat.” Churchill Women’s

 Ping Pong Piffle: Romance, Villainy, and 11 surprising fun facts about table tennis

 - Is it ever a good idea to play mixed doubles with your spouse?

-I include practical demonstrations and activities where possible (I’ll even bring a small table tennis table if you don’t have a table tennis table).
+I include practical demonstrations and activities where possible (I’ll even bring a small table tennis table if you don’t have one).

 The Invigilator who set fire to his trousers: tales from the exam hall

 With over ten years experience of invigilating exams and my work as a trainer of invigilators around the country.
 Along with stories collected from audiences, I have a huge fund of stories about the lighter side of exams.
 I’ll share

 - The funniest-ever exam room announcement